CianMclennan/resume-site/src/index.md

 ### Work Experience

+#### Engineering Team Lead **October 2023 – Present**
+##### **iheed, Dublin** | _Ireland_

+- Lead the frontend engineering team and collaborate closely with instructional designers and graphic designers to build internal courseware development tools.
+- Designed and built React-based tooling used by non-developers to create and manage educational content for medical professionals.
+- Built and maintained backend integrations with Canvas LMS, Zoho CRM, and Zoho Analytics APIs.
+- Created scalable backend services using TypeScript, PostgreSQL, AWS Lambda, and hosted on Heroku.
+- Established development best practices, improved accessibility standards, and introduced testing with React Testing Library.

+---

-#### Front-end Engineer **Dec 2020 – Present**
+#### Front-end Engineer **Dec 2020 – Sept 2023**
 ##### **888Holdings, Dublin** | _Ireland_

-- Delivering two web applications for 888sport.com and sisportsbook.com as well as the CMS for those sites which is built with a mixture of React, Redux, Hooks, Styled-components, PHP, and newer concepts in front-end development.
+- Delivered frontend applications for 888sport.com and sisportsbook.com including their CMS.
+- Developed features using React, Redux, Hooks, Styled-components, PHP.
-- Creating and updating unit tests.
+- Wrote and maintained unit tests.
-- Created prototype services and developing tools for automating repetitive tasks.
-- Promoted component re-usability & setup icons/assets/theme to have a single source of truth.
+- Promoted component re-usability and established a single source of truth for assets and themes.
-- Addressed technical debt across the system from build to production whilst improving developer experience.
+- Improved developer experience and addressed technical debt across the stack.
-- Implemented sport streaming feature for the website.
+- Implemented live sports streaming features.

 ---

-#### Senior Front-end Engineer **May 2013 – January 2020**
+#### Senior Front-end Engineer **May 2013 – Jan 2020**
 ##### **Interactive Services, Dublin** | _Ireland_

-- Creating and developing e-learning Single-Page Applications through a range of programming technologies and languages.
-- Produced of courseware content such as questions, interactions, assessments.
-- Improved the production process by developing reusable components and templates.
-- Experience making web sites accessible for screen readers such as JAWS and Apple Voice Over.
-- Suggested and took charge of implementing a version control system for the company.
-Administer the companies GitLab server.
+- Built e-learning SPAs for global clients with a focus on accessibility (JAWS, VoiceOver).
-- Created the Continuous Integration process for the company using Gitlab and developing a build tool based on gulp.js.
+- Led the transition to Git and implemented CI using GitLab and gulp.js.
-- Taught lessons with programmers and designers and external vendors on what git is and how it should be used.
-As well as going to New Delhi to train our Indian vendors how to use git and other technology used by the company.
-- Created mobile and desktop applications for internal use Objective-C for macOS and iOS and C# for Windows.
-- Worked as part of a team with Project Manager, Learning Manager, Graphic Designers, Instructional Designers and other Programmers.
-- Implementation and documentation of standards within the programming department.
+- Developed reusable components and templates to improve delivery speed.
+- Taught git and tooling workshops internally and to vendor teams in India.
+- Built internal tools and desktop/mobile apps in Objective-C, Swift, and C#.

-**Note:** In October 2017 – March 2019 I was not working full time for Interactive Services because I was living abroad while studying Japanese.
+**Note:** From Oct 2017 – Mar 2019 I studied Japanese full time and worked part-time remotely.

 ---

-#### Lounge Host (Part Time) **November 2017 - October 2018**
+#### Lounge Host (Part Time) **Nov 2017 – Oct 2018**
 ##### **Journeys English School, Fukuoka** | _Japan_

-- Facilitated English conversation between students and foreign guests during language exchange.
+- Facilitated English conversation during language exchanges.
-- Prepared and cleared language exchange lounge with tea, coffee and snacks before and after every session.
-- Actively Promoted the lounge to the foreign students.
+- Managed lounge preparation and promotion.

 ---

-#### Allied Irish Banks (AIB) **June 2012 – May 2013**
+#### Graduate IT Consultant **Jun 2012 – May 2013**
-##### **Graduate IT Consultant, Dublin** | _Ireland_
+##### **Allied Irish Banks (AIB), Dublin** | _Ireland_

-- Worked with the AIB branch software Team to create and maintain branch software.
-Responsible for Administering the Continuous-Integration server and Communicating with the programmers.
-- Debugged and fixed Issues with AIB’s Document Management System that was developed in house using an IBM Websphere Java Application as a back end and Libre Office on the client side.
-- Provided 3rd level software support for specific web apps used in AIB branches.
+- Maintained internal software used by AIB branches.
-- Created batch scripts to automate workflow for many members of the Branch software team.

----

-#### O’Sullivans Art Shop **2007 – March 2012**
-##### **Sales Assistant, Dublin** | _Ireland_

-Duties include working on the till, Serving customers, cleaning and tiding the shop, labelling goods, stacking the shelves, processed documents and invoices and contacting customers about goods.
-2007 to 2013
+- Administered CI servers and provided L3 support.
+- Built automation scripts and resolved document system issues.

 :::